m5stack/m5-docs/docs/en/quick_start/m5stickc_plus/m5stickc_plus_quick_start_with_uiflow.md

 # UIFlow Quick Start

-?> This tutorial applies to M5StickC
+?> This tutorial applies to M5StickC and M5StickC PLUS

 ## Burning tool